Skip to Content

 The fundamental dribble moves for youth basketball offense include the crossover dribble, the between-the-legs dribble, and the behind the back dribble.

-Crossover Dribble
+Crossover dribble

 The crossover dribble occurs when the player dribbles the ball from one hand to the opposite hand.
 Also, in the process of switching the ball to the opposite hand, the player will typically step in one direction before executing the crossover.